f3d-app/f3d/CONTRIBUTING.md

 After this, the CI will always be run every time you push to your branch.
 To remove a label, use the same syntax with a `-` before the label, eg: `\ci -fast`.

+Please add only the labels required to work on your feature, in order to avoid using the limited pool of runners for no good reason.

 F3D continuous integration will also check the coverage as it is a good way to evaluate if new features are being tested or not.
 When adding code to F3D, always try to cover it by adding/modifying [tests](doc/dev/06-TESTING.md).